Ballistic nylon

 Ballistic nylon is a thick, tough, nylon fabric with several uses.
 Ballistic nylon was developed by the DuPont corporation as a material for flak jackets for World War II airmen.
 It was called ballistic because, together with other components, it was intended to protect its wearers from flying debris and fragmentation from bullet and artillery-shell impacts.

 Description

 The original specification for ballistic nylon was an 18 oz (ounce) nylon fabric made from 1050 denier high tenacity nylon yarn in a 2×2 basketweave.
 Today it may be any nylon fabric made with a "ballistic weave", typically a 2×2 or 2×3 basketweave.
-It can be woven from nylon yarns of various denier such as 840 denier, 1050 denier and 1680 denier; with larger numbers indicating greater durability but lesser softness.
+It can be woven from nylon yarns of various denier such as 840 denier, 1050 denier and 1680 denier.

 Origin

 Ballistic nylon was originally developed by Dupont for flak jackets for World War II airmen.
 Used either with metal or fiberglass (Doron) inserts or as multiple layers of laminated nylon it was intended to protect the airmen from flying debris and fragmentation from bullet and artillery-shell impacts.
 It has generally been superseded by Kevlar and other fabrics.